 Overall, Sand Bar State Park is a small place to visit for short visits, but there’s a lot you can do there.
 Considering we’ve seen places like Watkins Glen State Park, it’s hard to believe that this park can compete against that, but it’s because it contains so many things in a small place that it’s so unforgettable and highly recommended.

-Any recommendations of places to see around Sand Bar State Park?
-Yep!
+7 additional places to see around Sand Bar State Park:

 Since this place is located in a region where there isn’t much else to do, you may find that if you see it, you’ll probably be passing through it and on your way elsewhere.
 In our case, there are a few other places you can see:

 1) If you plan to head east into Vermont, Smuggler’s Notch is a great place to see.
 It’s about 30 minutes, south east from this place and it’s probably the closest and most scenic spot you’ll find near this area.

 2) And if you have an extra day, head further east and hit the White Mountains.